 A flexible structure provides a comprehensive experience that’s tailored specifically to the fellow’s educational interests and career goals, with additional exposure available in areas such as nerve ultrasound and chemodenervation.

-One fellowship position is available each year.
-The department will begin accepting applications for the upcoming fellowship on Jan.
-1, 2020 for a July 2021 start.
-The fellowship does not participate in any matching programs.
+Notice: The department will begin accepting fellowship applications for the 2022-2023 year on March 2021 via the AANEM portal.
+This fellowship program does not participate in any matching programs.

 Please submit the following original application materials: